msample/logfu/README.md

 ```go
 func RSWriterFac(f func() (io.Writer, error)) func() (io.Writer, error)
 ```
-Wraps the given Writer an add an ascii RS (record separator) before each write to it and an LF after.
+Wraps the given Writer to an add an ascii RS (record separator) before each write and an LF after.
 Useful for producing json-seq when each individual write to the wrapped writer is a JSON value.

 #### func  StderrWriter